bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

   The form is working, but it is currently controlled by local stateful logic.
 We want to control this form with a custom hook.

 * [x ] Build a custom hook called `useForm`, and use it in your CheckoutForm component to control the form's stateful logic.
-* [ ] You built a useForm hook in the guided project this week.
+* [x ] You built a useForm hook in the guided project this week.
 You will probably need to use that as a guide to complete this step.
 However, try and build it out first before you peek at the guided project.
 And *do not* copy/paste directly from the guided project!_

 #### Testing the Checkout Form
 * [ ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.